dataaxiom/ghcr-cleanup-action/README.md

 Keeps all tagged images and removes all untagged images except for the number of "keep-n-untagged" images (sorted by date).
 It supports multi-architecture images so the number of untagged images showing after running the action may be higher then the keep-n-untagged value set.
+May be combined with tags option to delete those tags too.

 ```yaml
 jobs: